dphiffer/data-and-social-justice/README.md

 * [Not all information wants to be free](http://tararobertson.ca/2016/lita-keynote/) by [Tara Robertson](https://twitter.com/tararobertson)
 * [How Not to be Seen: A Fucking Didactic Educational .MOV File](https://www.artforum.com/video/hito-steyerl-how-not-to-be-seen-a-fucking-didactic-educational-mov-file-2013-51651) by [Hito Steyerl](https://en.wikipedia.org/wiki/Hito_Steyerl)

 __Assignment__: _Modify your petition to include a persuasive audio/visual artifact.
 When you're happy with how it looks and reads, start sharing it with people you might want to organize with.
-Include at least 3 people who are not fellow classmates._
+Include at least 3 people who are not fellow classmates._ *Due Wed 2018-10-10*

 ## Week 6: the open internet